dnanexus-archive/dx-cwl/README.md

 * Install [cwltool](https://github.com/common-workflow-language/cwltool)
 * Install [PyYAML](https://pypi.python.org/pypi/PyYAML)
 * Clone this repository and run `./get-cwltool.sh` to obtain the appropriate cwltool for DNAnexus applications
-* Please create an [API token](https://wiki.dnanexus.com/UI/API-Tokens) and project that you would like to compile the workflow in
+* Please create an [API token](https://wiki.dnanexus.com/Command-Line-Client/Login-and-Logout#Authentication-Tokens) and select a project ID that you would like to compile the workflow in

 ## Executing dx-cwl directly